Ramadan in Dubai for Tourists 2023

 When travelling to Dubai during Ramadan, one thing to consider is to be a bit more respectful than on other days.
 This means not eating, drinking or smoking in public during daylight hours out of respect for those who are fasting, although you can eat and drink in your hotel as normal.
 In terms of dress, just remember to be a little bit more conservative than usual.
 When it comes to clothing, you don’t need to wear a scarf or anything but just make sure you wear clothing that covers your knees and shoulders.

 This year, we offer a variety of options for you to enjoy Iftar.
-You can embark on a Heritage Desert Safari and celebrate Ramadan by breaking the fast, indulging in Arabic dishes added to our regular menu and hear about Ramadan from an Emirati host.
+You can embark on a Ramadan Heritage Safari and celebrate Ramadan by breaking the fast, indulging in Arabic dishes added to our regular menu and hear about Ramadan from an Emirati host.
 Our other Ramadan Iftars focus on exclusivity and privacy.
-During weekends you can enjoy a Traditional Ramadan Iftar.
-During which you will break that fast and eat Iftar in the privacy of your own private tent, complemented by aromatic shisha, an oud player and an astronomy session.
+During weekends you can enjoy a Traditional Ramadan Iftar, complemented by aromatic shisha and an immersive stargazing session.
 It doesn’t get much more authentic than this!
 At the dinner, there will also be a local Emirati who can share a few stories and teach you a little more about this special month.